jkissam/site_custom/README.md

 1. option to display /styles page which displays common HTML elements and Drupal form elements on a single page, to aid in theme development
 2. an option to make an arbitrary link in a menu turn into a language-switcher for bilingual sites, per [this tutorial](http://www.liquidcms.ca/post/how-language-switcher-menu-item) __Note:__ this only works on menus that are rendered through the regular Drupal theming engine, and will not work with the main menu on the [webskillet base theme](https://github.com/webskillet/webskillet), which uses menu_tree to render the menu, or modules like [OM Maximenu](https://www.drupal.org/project/om_maximenu).
+3. if [hybridauth](https://www.drupal.org/project/hybridauth) module is installed, includes an option to rename the confusingly-named "HybridAuth" section of the user view and local task